Tampa Bay Rays at Seattle Mariners game preview

 BOTTOM LINE

-The Mariners are 27-33 on their home turf.
-Seattle has hit 182 home runs this season, seventh in the MLB.
-Daniel Vogelbach leads the team with 26, averaging one every 13.3 at-bats.
+The Mariners are 27-34 on their home turf.
+Seattle has hit 183 home runs this season, seventh in the MLB.
+Daniel Vogelbach leads the club with 26, averaging one every 13.5 at-bats.

-The Rays have gone 35-22 away from home.
-Tampa Bay has hit 156 home runs as a team this season.
-Austin Meadows leads the club with 19, averaging one every 18.8 at-bats.
+The Rays are 36-22 on the road.
+Tampa Bay is hitting a collective .255 this season, led by Eric Sogard with an average of .305.
+The Rays won the last meeting 5-3.
+Oliver Drake earned his first victory and Tommy Pham went 1-for-4 with an RBI for Tampa Bay.
+Anthony Bass registered his fourth loss for Seattle.

 TOP PERFORMERS

-Domingo Santana leads the Mariners with 112 hits and has 68 RBIs.
-Kyle Seager is 12-for-36 with two doubles, a triple, three home runs and eight RBIs over the last 10 games for Seattle.
+Vogelbach leads the Mariners with 26 home runs and has 67 RBIs.
+Kyle Seager has 12 hits and is batting .343 over the last 10 games for Seattle.

-Tommy Pham leads the Rays with 111 hits and has 49 RBIs.
-Meadows is 13-for-40 with a double, a triple, four home runs and eight RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 19 home runs and has 56 RBIs.
+Willy Adames is 9-for-33 with four home runs and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES